-A process construct should show both, simplicity and complexity.
-We begin through understanding purpose.
-Then we create a holistic picture of Org, in its most simple form.
+A process construct begins in simplicity.
+As we reverse engineer this simplicity to the frontline, we unpack its complexity.
+Purpose is the simplicity.
 Every purpose delivers a service or product.
-This does not happen by itself.
-Org must acquire and manage the resources that will deliver its service or product.
+Org must acquire and manage the resources that will help it to deliver its service or product.
 To stay relevant and performing, Org will have to create and keep relationships.
 Along its path, Org will face problems, obstacles, and opportunities.
 To deal with these, it must transform and manage risk.
 This is Org's process construct in its most simple form.

-The above list of activity does not show priority or sequence.
-To do that we create process flow.
+These activities do not show priority or sequence.
+To do that we must create process flow.

-This process flow shows a high-level chart.
+The process flow below shows a high-level chart.
 As we dissect it, we will define its detail.
 E.g., "manage Intelligence" holds the processes of risk, transformation, and research.
 In turn "transformation" includes strategy, project management, etc.

-To unpack the detail of a process, often becomes complex.
+To unpack the detail of a process is complex.
 To simplify its understanding, we divide the core activity of a "Level 1" process into systems.
 A system is a container for processes that share a high-level purpose.
 Systems help us to probe the detail of process mechanics.
 In so, we can gain expertise on how the parts of Org works.
 This makes the detail of a process less complex.

-In the orgtology example, one can create four systems for Level 1.
-The table below shows the four systems of the IOI.
+In our example, one can create four systems for Level 1.
+The table below shows what they are.
 Each has a distinct statement of purpose.

 The flowchart below depicts this table.
 I use colour coded rectangles to box the processes into systems.

 From this level onwards, we work within a system.
 Below is an example of how we unpack a "Level 2" process.
-All level 2 processes are children of the Level 1 (core) process.
+All level 2 processes are children of the "orgtology core business" system.
 In this case, I will be taking "(iP5) Accredit Practitioners" process to show how we unpack it on level 2.
-We must do so for all ten of the Level 1 orgtology processes.
+We must do so for all ten of the Level 1 processes.

 Each shape and colour in the process flow has meaning.
 The colour coding is unique to orgamatics.
 The rest follows traditional process engineering methods.
 Where we depict activity as a purple oval shape, it is a shared process.
 This means that Org already uses this process elsewhere.
 Where we depict activity as a green oval shape, it is a child process.
-This means that it is a process born within this process.
+This is a process that originates form a parent.
 Any oval shape shows that there is another level to unpack.
-Where the activity shows a rectangle shape, it is the end of the line.
-This means that there is no next level for such activity.
-The buck stops there.
-Mostly, activity on Level 3 of the process construct are shown in rectangles.
-I explain these mechanics in the post; "Six steps for creating process flow in a process construct".
+In other words, a process within a process.

-"(iP5) Accredit Practitioners" has two child processes and two shared processes.
-For this Level 3 example, I use "(iP12) Accredit New Practitioners".
+"(iP5) Accredit Practitioners" has two child processes (green) and two shared processes (purple).
+For this example, I use "(iP12) Accredit New Practitioners".

 At level 3, rubber meets the road.
 There are no more child processes here.
 In levels one and two, we delegate activity.
-In level three, activity create outputs.
+In three, activity create outputs.
+The buck stops here.